danielmcheng1/drone/writeup.md

 ## 5. Conclusion
 ### Future Work
-My next iteration of this drone service would implement the following features from my backlog:
+For the beta iteration of this drone service, I would implement the following features from my backlog:
 * Automatically parse and count cars in the drone images
 * Send MMS of images from the latest executed mission
 * Set up a members subscription service for requesting drone to fly mission right now